 Bandipur National Park, Karnataka

-Bandipur National Park is among most popular national parks in South India.
+Bandipur National Park is among most popular national parks in South India, and among the top places to visit near Mysore.
 It is located in Chamarajanagar district on the border of Karnataka – Tamil Nadu between Mysore & Ooty.
 It is part of the famous Nilgiri Biosphere Reserve along with Nagarhole National Park, Mudumalai National Park and Wayanad Wildlife Sanctuary.
 Bandipur forests used to be the private game reserve of the Maharajas of Mysore.
 This Sanctuary is one of the 15 sanctuaries belonging to the Project Tiger Scheme.
 Bandipur was declared a National Park under the Wildlife Protection Act in 1974.

 Reference: Ooty Tour Packages